PiNet/PiNet.github.io/articles/installation/getting_started.md

 - Automated backups - Automatically backup all students work to an external drive periodically.
 - Many more small features like batch user import, classroom management software integration etc.

-The server software is installed on a computer running Ubuntu Linux 14.04 or 16.04 (recommended).
+The server software is installed on a computer running Ubuntu Linux 14.04 (legacy) or 16.04 (recommended).
 Ubuntu is completely free.
-You must then connect the server and Raspberry Pis together by using a wired network.
+You must then connect the server and Raspberry Pis together by using a [wired network](hardware.html).
 **Note Wifi is not supported** - More information on WiFi [here](../faq.html).

 ## Ok, I am interested...
 How do I get started?
 First you need to grab the required equipment.
+Full details of this can be found on the [hardware page](hardware.html).
 - An old desktop/laptop computer for the server with a gigabit ethernet port.
 - A network switch (requires at least a single gigabit or 1000/100/10mbit port for the server).
 - A router (for a standalone network) or connection to your schools network.